10 Outstanding Desert Landscaping Ideas

 Create a Stage

 Desert landscapes often include smaller plants without the visual stopping power of, say, a large shade tree.
-Give them a stage, as seen here with a rock-lined planting pocket.
+Give them a stage in your backyard, as seen here with a rock-lined planting pocket.
 Call further attention with meandering stone paths leading to the stage.

 Add Some Garden Art